 The shortlisted nominees are:

 - Laying the Foundations of Healthy Sexual Development (RSE for the Early Years)

 Sh!, 31-35 Pitfield St, Hoxton, London N1 6HB

 About the award

-This award recognises innovation and good practice in SRE within a wide range of settings, for example primary, secondary, and schools for students with specific educational needs, and youth and community projects.
+This award recognises innovation and good practice in RSE within a wide range of settings, for example primary, secondary, and schools for students with specific educational needs, and youth and community projects.

 Nominations for the award must show evidence of at least three of the following four criteria:

 - a demonstrable impact on young people's knowledge of sexual health

 - innovative and creative approaches to sex and relationships education